Caso Avícola Villalobos

 Overview

 Escobio, S.A. filed an ordinary claim against Lisa, S.A. seeking a declaration that the obligation to pay dividends decreed in annual general shareholder assemblies held between 2006 and 2011 had prescribed.
-Lisa challenged the admission of the claim through a motion for revocation, arguing that the dispute, being commercial in nature between two corporations, must proceed through summary trial under Article 1039 of the Commercial Code.
+Lisa challenged the admission of the claim through a motion for revocation, arguing that the dispute, being commercial in nature between two corporations, must proceed through summary commercial trial under Article 1039 of the Commercial Code.
 The Eleventh First Instance Civil Court granted the revocation, nullified the admission, and rejected the claim from ordinary proceedings.
-This was Escobio's second attempt to obtain a prescription declaration over the same dividends through ordinary proceedings, having been previously rejected by the Fourteenth First Instance Civil Court in Proceeding No. 01164-2017-00228.
+This was Escobio's second attempt to obtain a prescription declaration over the same dividends through ordinary proceedings, having been previously rejected by the Fourteenth First Instance Civil Court in <law id="gua-01164-2017-00228" />.

 I. Motion for Revocation and Rejection of Ordinary Proceedings

 Lisa further argued that Escobio maliciously omitted the articles of incorporation (escritura constitutiva) of Escobio, S.A., a foundational document for the claim that contains the express submission clause to summary proceedings and governs the form, method, timing, and manner of dividend distribution.
+Invoking Article 13 of the Judiciary Act, which establishes the primacy of special provisions, Lisa maintained that summary proceedings were the only proper route.

 Outlook